Miss Massachusetts USA

 The Miss Massachusetts USA competition is the pageant that selects the representative for the state of Massachusetts in the Miss USA pageant.
 It is currently produced by The Clemente Organization based in Malden, Massachusetts, which also produces the Maine pageant.

 Shawnae Jebbia was crowned Miss USA in 1998 and Susie Castillo won the crown in 2003.
 Both Miss USA winners from Massachusetts were asked the same final question during the live telecasts.
 The most recent placement was Melissa Sapini in 2024, placing Top 10.

-Perianne Caron of Boston was crowned Miss Massachusetts USA 2025 on June 15, 2025 at the Plymouth Memorial Hall in Plymouth.
-She represented Massachusetts at Miss USA 2025.
+Kayshauna Montaño of West Springfield was crowned Miss Massachusetts USA 2026 on June 21, 2026 at DoubleTree by Hilton Hotel Boston North Shore in Danvers.
+She will represent Massachusetts at the Miss USA 2026 pageant.